MartaSVinet/MartaSVinet/Readme.md

 ## I'm a Wife, Mother, Developer, and activist!!

 - 🔭 I'm a Laboratorian <3
-- 🌱 I’m currently learning everything i can
+- 🌱 I’m currently learning everything I can
 - 👯 I’m a fan of improving myself
 - 🥅 2023 goals: practice my skills and creativity
 - ⚡ Fun facts: I love to read, play D&D and watch Anime.

 ## I have to let you know:

-### You are going to find some unfinished projects, some of them really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but now im getting better.
+### You are going to find some unfinished projects, some of them really rudimentary, but I refuse to improve them, cause learning process isn't flawless, and I want to keep them as a constant reminder that I started knewing nothing, but now Im getting better.